 a feeling of absolute control: you are convinced that no matter what happens, you are in charge;

-- and, above all, you'll experience enormous pleasure!
+- and, above all, you'll experience a deep sense of joy!

-Top athletes call this state of flow " the zone."
+Top athletes call this state of flow "the zone".
 Take Michael Jordan, for example, during the 1992 NBA Finals, when he scored six three-pointers in a row in the first half.
-Surprised himself, he shrugged and smiled at the end of the sixth.
+Surprised himself, he shrugged and smiled after the sixth.
 Or Serena Williams, in the semifinals of the 2012 Wimbledon tournament, with her 24 aces, a record in a women's match to date.

 This is what "being in the zone" is all about: a state of grace, a kind of inner dance where everything seems natural.
 Effort becomes play, concentration is total and pleasure bursts forth with every gesture.
-The term "zone" became popular on the sports field, but has since been extended to many other fields.
+The term "zone" became popular in sports, but has since been extended to many other areas.

-flow just for elite athletes!
-You have probably already experienced it without necessarily knowing what it is called.
-Because yes, the state of flow found in many activities:
+So this zone isn't just for elite athletes!
+You've probably already experienced it without necessarily knowing what it's called.
+Because yes, the Flow State is found in many activities:

 -